InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     especially if you are storing these values in a file or database.
 You might instead record message references in _blocks_ of 100, or 1,000.

+## Troubleshooting
+The deployed application uses the Python logging framework.
+Significant events are written to the console, and in a rotating file in `/logs/es.log`.

+Access logging is written to the rotating file handler `/logs/access.log`, and WSGI logging to `/logs/wsgi.log`.

 ---

 [black]: https://black.readthedocs.io/en/stable